JerryFleming/PyDoc/library/importlib.rst

         - :attr:`__loader__`
             The loader used to load the module.
-            (This is not set by the built-in import machinery, but it should be set whenever a :term:`loader` is used.)
+            (This is not set by the built-in import machinery, but it should be set whenever a :term:`加载器` is used.)

     .. method:: module_repr(module)